-Clostridium difficile or C. diff bacteria can be very harmful.
+Clostridium difficile (C. diff) bacteria can be very harmful.
 They affect the intestinal tract.
 They can cause symptoms ranging from mild diarrhea to severe inflammation of the large intestine (colon).
-C. diff infection is most common during or days to weeks after treatment with antibiotics.
+C. diff infection may also be called Clostridioides difficile infection.
+It's most common during the days and weeks after treatment with antibiotics.
 Anyone can become infected.
-But the risk is greatly increased for people in hospitals and for people living in nursing homes or long-term care facilities.
+But the risk is higher for people in hospitals and for people living in nursing homes or long-term care facilities.
 This is because antibiotic use is common there.
 Germs also spread easily in these places.

 The stomach and intestines have hundreds of kinds of bacteria.
-Many of these bacteria actually help keep harmful bacteria like C. diff from causing problems.
-Small amounts of C. diff are normal and do not cause problems.
-When a person takes an antibiotic, the normal balance of good and bad bacteria may be affected.
-There may be too few good bacteria and too many harmful bacteria like C diff.
-In hospitals and nursing homes, C. diff may be spread from an infected patient to other patients.
-This may occur when staff or visitors touch infected patients or objects such as bed rails, stethoscopes, or bedpans and then touch other patients or surfaces.
+Many of these bacteria actually help keep harmful bacteria such as C. diff from causing problems.
+Small amounts of C. diff are normal in the intestine and don’t cause problems.
+When you take an antibiotic, the normal balance of good and bad bacteria may be affected.
+There may be too few good bacteria.
+This may allow the harmful bacteria such as C diff to grow.
+In hospitals and nursing homes, C. diff may be spread from an infected person to others.
+This can happen when staff or visitors touch infected people or objects (such as bed rails, stethoscopes, or bedpans) and then touch other people or surfaces.

-About half of the people with C. diff infection have no symptoms.
+About 5 out of 10 of people with C. diff infection have no symptoms.
 Yet they can still pass the infection to others.
 Others do have symptoms.
 These include: